Manaspingle/Manaspingle/README.md

 I'm an Electronics & Telecommunication Engineering student who builds at the intersection of **AI/ML, Cloud, and DevOps** — from CNN-based classification pipelines to distributed, containerized systems that real people use.
 I care less about "does it work" and more about *does it scale, does it hold up under real usage, and does it ship*.

-- 🧠 **AI/ML** — I design and train models (TensorFlow, OpenCV, scikit-image) and turn them into full pipelines, not just notebooks
+- 🧠 **AI/ML** : I design and train models (TensorFlow, OpenCV, scikit-image) and turn them into full pipelines, not just notebooks
-- ☁️ **Cloud & Infrastructure** — Firebase, PostgreSQL, and REST/RAG-based systems architected for real deployments, not toy demos
+- ☁️ **Cloud & Infrastructure** : Firebase, PostgreSQL, MYSql, Redis, Supabase and REST/RAG-based systems architected for real deployments
-- ⚙️ **DevOps mindset** — Docker, Kubernetes, and Git-driven workflows baked into how I build, not bolted on after
+- ⚙️ **DevOps mindset** : Docker, Kubernetes, and Git-driven workflows baked into how I build, not bolted on after
-- 📊 Sharpened my data instincts as a **Data Engineering Intern**, cleaning and analyzing real-world railway datasets with Python & Pandas
-- 🏗️ Shipped three production-style projects — a live donor-matching network, a satellite image classifier, and a P2P file-sharing platform — each deployed and adopted by real users
+- 🏗️ Shipped three production-style projects : a live donor-matching network, a satellite image classifier, and a P2P file-sharing platform — each deployed and adopted by real users
-- 🏆 Competitive programmer: Pupil @ Codeforces · 1★ @ CodeChef · Highest CGPA Award (First Year)
+- 🏆 Competitive programmer: Pupil @ Codeforces (max.
+1366) · 1★ @ CodeChef (max.
+1180) · Highest CGPA Award (First Year)
-- 🎥 Beyond code, I teach what I learn — two Instagram pages and a YouTube channel breaking down **business, AI/ML, and cloud computing** for other builders
+- 🎥 Beyond code, I teach what I learn : two Instagram pages and a YouTube channel breaking down **business, AI/ML, and cloud computing** for other builders
 - 🤝 **Actively seeking research opportunities and internships** in **AI/ML, Cloud Computing, and DevOps** — always up for a conversation about interesting problems in this space

-> *Currently leveling up my Machine Learning depth and cloud-native/Kubernetes-based DevOps skills — one deployed project at a time.*
+> *Currently leveling up my Machine Learning depth and cloud-native/Kubernetes-based DevOps skills.*

 <br/>